helmgast/lore/design.md

 Block cssimports makes it possible add style or reference external CSS.
 Block js adds Javascript files.

 A plugin is a Github repository.
-We register the plugin by adding its URL to the plugin page of Fablr.
+We register the plugin by adding its URL to the plugin page of Lore.
 The first time this is done, it will download the latest commit of that repository to the folder with path /plugins/:githubuser/:repo/:commit/ .

 All articles, worlds and publishers can pick a template from the list of added plugins.
 When it is picked, at load time, it will read the template from the path given above.
 The asse

 Plugin publishing flows

 1 Users update a Github repo.
 Manually reminds admin.
 Admin reviews code.
-Admin builds new Fablr image with dependency.
+Admin builds new Lore image with dependency.
 2 Users update a Github repo.
 Manually reminds admin.
 Admin reviews code.
 Admin runs script/web action to fetch new dependency in runtime.
 3 Users update a Github repo.
-Webhook is called at Fablr, new version automatically fetched.
+Webhook is called at Lore, new version automatically fetched.
 Admin reviews code.
 Admin approves new version (removing old, switching).
 4 Users update a Github repo.
-Webhook is called at Fablr, new version automatically fetched.
+Webhook is called at Lore, new version automatically fetched.
 It is automatically published and running.
 4 Users update a Github repo.
-Webhook is called at Fablr, new version automatically fetched.
+Webhook is called at Lore, new version automatically fetched.
 It is published only for the user, but published for all after admin reviews code.